 - Surgical Technology

-Students accepted into selective Health Profession and Nursing programs are required to pay a $100 non-refundable deposit within two weeks of acceptance.
+Students accepted into selective Health Professions and Nursing programs are required to pay a $100 non-refundable deposit within two weeks of acceptance.
 The deposit will be applied toward tuition and fees.
-See the program descriptions in this catalog for specific requirements for each program.

 Dual Credit for High School Students

 Dual credit allows eligible high school and home school juniors and seniors to enroll in NIC courses on campus, online, or at their high school.
-Credit for both high school and college is awarded.
-Students enrolled in NIC courses will receive an NIC transcript.
-These credits transfer to other colleges and universities across the nation.
+Credit can be earned for both high school and college requirements.
+Official NIC transcripts can be requested through the National Student Clearinghouse at www.nic.edu/transcripts.
+NIC credits transfer to other colleges and universities across the nation.
+It is the student's responsibility to contact the transfer institution and ensure their NIC credits will transfer.

 Dual credit students are not eligible for financial aid.
 Some scholarships are available.
 Complete details about the Dual Credit program are available through high school counselors, the Dual Credit Office, and www.nic.edu/dualcredit.